gengar0917/mars/README.md

 # mars
-it is used html, css, js, and flask
+it is used HTML and flask